MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 2. (Optional) You might find it helpful to sort the values in the table's columns.
 Do this by selecting a header in the table (**Rank**, **Phrase**, **Attendee meeting hours**, or **Meeting count**).

+   >[!Note]
+   >The Rank column indicates relevance ranking.
+In the preceding illustration, a rank of 1 indicates that the "developer" keyword is the most relevant to the specified search term "interview."
+The concept is similar to the ranking in web-page search results.

 3. Scan the phrases in the **Phrase** column.
 Which ones do you find relate most closely to the concept of "hiring in Bangalore" (the business process to be analyzed)?

-   If it's not clear which phrases to select as keywords, you can examine them more closely in either of these ways:
+   To make sure you're looking at relevant content, you can examine these terms more closely in either of two ways:

-   * <u>Find related meetings.</u> Click the phrase.
+   * <u>View the metadata of actual meetings.</u> Click the phrase.
 This opens a pane on the right side of the page that lists meetings whose subject lines contained this exact phrase.
-If these meetings are relevant to the business process, you might want to designate this phrase as a keyword.
+If these meetings are relevant to the business process, you might want to consider this keyword for your process.

    * <u>Find related phrases</u>.
 Expand the phrase by selecting the ">" (greater-than) sign to its left.
 This shows meeting subject lines that included the phrase.
-For example, if you expand the phrase **developer**, you might see "developer interviews" or "developer hiring schedule."
+For example, if you expand the keyword **developer**, you might see "developer interviews" or "developer hiring schedule."
 For each phrase, you can see the number of meetings (**Meeting count**) that contained it in its subject line, and the amount of time spent in those meetings (**Attendee meeting hours**).

-4. After you decide that a phrase is relevant, designate it as a keyword by completing these two steps:
+4. After you decide that a phrase is relevant, include it into the process definition by completing these two steps:

    a.
 Hover your mouse over the phrase's row to see an unselected checkbox to the left of the phrase.